kommitters/kadena.ex/README.md

 ```

 #### Put Cut-Network Peer Info
-The peer that is added to the peer database of the cut P2P network of the remote host.
+Allows to add a peer to the peer database of the cut P2P network of the remote host.

 ```elixir
 Kadena.Chainweb.P2P.Peer.put_cut_info(peer, network_opts \\ [])